nhienau/ytpl-manager/README.md

 A web application that simplifies the process of managing and organizing YouTube playlists.
 Built with React & Nodejs.

-## Features (implemented)
+## Features

 - Google Authentication
 - Add multiple videos from different playlists to a new playlist/existing playlist(s); remove videos from its initial playlist after adding to new playlist(s)
 - Remove multiple videos from different playlists
 - Edit, delete playlist
 - Drag and drop playlist videos

-## Features (planning)

-- Settings: revoke app access
+- Settings: revoke app access, theme (light & dark mode)
-- Responsive design
-- Dark Mode
-- Accessibility support

 ## Limitations